 The influence area of the Consortium, Chongon Colonche mountain range, is located at 120 km northwest from Guayaquil and it encompasses more than six thousand hectares and 13 cantons: Manta, Jipijapa, Montecristi, Jaramijó, Paján, Puerto López, Santa Elena, Guayas, Pedro Carbo, Isidro Ayora, Nobol and Playas, along with 25 legally constituted communes.
 A large part of the population living in these territories with delicate water cycle balance, and sensitive to climatic variations, depends on the ecosystem services it provides.

-The Consortium derives from the project “Facing Climate Change in the Coastal Range”, which has initiated a socioeconomic vulnerability study, an analysis of impacts on water resources and the development of a Plan for the Coastal Range.
+The Consortium derives from the project “Facing Climate Change in the Coastal Range”, an initiative led by the El Niño Phenomenon Research Center (CIFFEN in Spanish) with the support of the European Union, executed between 2011 and 2014.
+In the framework of the project a socioeconomic vulnerability study, an analysis of impacts on water resources and the development of a Plan for the Coastal Range were also developed.

 The Consortium is a public institution with legal, administrative and financial capacities which groups the decentralized autonomous governments of the aforementioned provinces: Santa Elena, Manabí, and Guayas, for having common interests and territorial competences, both exclusive and shared, in the fields of mitigation and adaptation to climate change.